Bill Stern: Controversies

 One day, while doing radio play-by-play for a football game, as a player broke away towards a long run for a touchdown, Stern misidentified the runner several times as he ran toward the goal.
 Noticing the error just before he crossed the goal line, Stern "corrected" himself by saying that the misidentified runner had lateraled the ball to the player who actually made the run and scored.
-Sometime later, Clem McCarthy, that era's most prominent horse-racing announcer, described the wrong horse as having won a race.
+Some time later, Clem McCarthy, that era's most prominent horse-racing announcer, described the wrong horse as having won a race.
 When the verbose and egotistical Stern chided him for this error, McCarthy replied, "You can't lateral a horse, Bill."

 Bill Stern on the curveball

 In 1949, Stern waded into "The Great Curveball Debate" about who invented the curveball in the 19th century, Candy Cummings or Fred Goldsmith.
 In his book of that year, Bill Stern's Favorite Baseball Stories, he came down solidly in Goldsmith's corner: "Some 80 years ago, an obscure kid pitcher on the Connecticut sandlots made a discovery that revolutionized baseball.
 He discovered that he could perform an amazing trick.
 He could actually pitch a baseball in such a way as to make it curve!
 In 1870, before a large but skeptical crowd, Freddy Goldsmith gave a demonstration of his new invention.
 The test was made by drawing a chalk line along the ground for 45 feet.
 Poles were set upright at each end of the line, and another was placed midway between these two.

 Freddy Goldsmith stood at the first pole and his catcher at the other end.
 To the amazement of the crowd, Freddy demonstrated that he could throw a baseball so that it went on the outside of the center pole and the inside of the others, in a curve.
 Thus the baseball world came to know of Freddy Goldsmith and his invention – 'the curve ball.'
 Freddy Goldsmith became nationally famous.
 Big league clubs fought for his pitching services.
 He became a star with the Chicago White Stockings.
 With his "curve ball", pitcher Goldsmith was soon the most talked-about ballplayer in America!
 But there is a curious ending to this story.
 For years, long after his days of baseball glory were over, Freddy Goldsmith lived happily in the knowledge that posterity would always know him as the inventor of the curve ball.
 However, another pitcher named Arthur Cummings popped up, claiming to be the inventor, and quite a few baseball men believed him.
 When Freddy Goldsmith heard about this, it broke him up completely.
 Ill and bed-ridden at the time, he died a broken-hearted man, pathetically maintaining to the end that he, and only he, was the original inventor of 'the curve ball.'"